 Research and Collections

-The Museum also operates North Texas’ largest and most active fossil preparation laboratory, overseen by Dr. Ron Tykoski, Director of Paleontology & Curator of Vertebrate Paleontology.
+The Museum also operates North Texas’ largest and most active fossil preparation laboratory, overseen by Dr. Ron Tykoski, vice president of science.
 Tykoski has overseen the preparation of the Pachyrhinosaurus perotorum skull from Alaska.
 He also led the description and naming of North America’s oldest fossil bird, Flexomornis howei, from Grapevine, Texas, and prepared the neck vertebrae of the Museum’s giant Alamosaurus sanjuanensis from Big Bend National Park.

 Submit Your Discovery